 3. Modern technology

-It’s common now for plan providers to have modern interfaces that can help streamline your experience with managing your employees’ experiences with their retirement funds as well as your own.
-For example, a plan provider (like Human Interest) that integrates with your payroll provider, automatically updates changes in contribution amounts every time an employee decides to change how much they contribute to their 401(k).
-This allows employers to ensure better accuracy regarding retirement data without manual coordination with their payroll provider.
+It’s common now for plan providers to have modern technologies that can help streamline and simplify plan administration for both you and your employees.
+For example, a plan provider (like Human Interest) that integrates with your payroll provider automatically updates changes in contribution amounts when an employee initiates these updates.
+This allows employers to better ensure accuracy regarding retirement and contribution data, without manual coordination with their payroll provider.

 Explore the Human Interest platform

 Human Interest’s administrator dashboard provides employers with a comprehensive view of their plans.
-Our platform allows for a more streamlined onboarding experience, and comes with built-in investment advice and notifications to make it easy for you and your employees to start saving.
+Our platform allows for a more streamlined onboarding experience and comes with built-in investment services and notifications to make it easy for you and your employees to start saving for retirement.

 4. Customer support and employee experience